DataDog/documentation/content/en/getting_started/synthetics/api_test.md

     - Add the URL of the endpoint you want to monitor.
 If you don’t know what to start with, you can use `https://www.shopist.io/`, a test web application.
 Defining the endpoint to test automatically populates the name of your test to `Test on www.shopist.io`.
 You can change your test name to something else if you want to.
     - You can select **Advanced Options** to use custom request headers, authentication credentials, body content, or cookies.
     - You can set tags such as `env:prod` and `app:shopist` on your test.
 Tags allow you to keep your test suite organized and quickly find tests you're interested in on the homepage.
-    - You can create global variables and locally defined variables in your test options.
-If you need to use credentials or want to inject a dynamically defined timestamp in your API call, click **Create Local Variable**.
+    - You can use secure [global variables][11] for any credentials in your API call.
+You can also create [local variables][12] to inject a dynamically defined timestamp in your request payload.
+After creating these variables, type `{{` and select a variable to inject the variable in your test options.

 6. Click **Test URL** to trigger a sample test run.